 Question: Will there be an increase in my Social Security benefits in 2025?

-Question: When should I receive all my 2024 Income Tax Forms?
+Question: When should I receive all my 2025 Income Tax Forms?

 Answer: Keep an eye out for these documents stating "IMPORTANT TAX INFORMATION".
-You should receive most of your forms like your Social Security statement (SSA-1099), 1099-R’s , W-2 (if you had a job last year), bank interest statements (1099-INT), Dividends (1099-DIV), etc. by February 1st, 2025.
-But, if you sold any securities (e.g. common stock, bonds) during the year, the brokerage houses have until February 15th, 2025 to get the forms in the mail to you.
+You should receive most of your forms like your Social Security statement (SSA-1099), 1099-R’s , W-2 (if you had a job last year), bank interest statements (1099-INT), Dividends (1099-DIV), etc. by February 2nd, 2026.
+But, if you sold any securities (e.g. common stock, bonds) during the year, the brokerage houses have until February 16th, 2026 to get the forms in the mail to you.
 BUT... don't be overly concerned if you haven't received all your documents by the above due dates.
 Sometimes the documents get delayed a few days.
 And… brokerage houses often issue corrected/updated statements after those dates.

 Question: I've heard that New Jersey's Estate Tax went away?
 Is that true?

 Answer: This is true!
 New Jersey eliminated its Estate Tax in 2 steps.
 Beginning January 1, 2017, the exemption increased from $675,000 to $2,000,000 ($2 Million).
 Beginning January 1, 2018, the New Jersey Estate Tax was totally eliminated.
-But, keep in mind, there is still a New Jersey Inheritance Tax that is imposed on the recipients of the inheritance.
-Direct lineal heirs (e.g. parent, grandparent, spouse, child (including legally adopted and/or mutually-acknowledged child), grandchild, great-grandchild, stepchild, civil union partner, domestic partner) are considered CLASS A beneficiaries and are exempt from the NJ Inheritance Tax.
+But, keep in mind, there is still a New Jersey Inheritance Tax that is imposed on certain recipients of the inheritance.
+Direct lineal heirs (e.g. parent, grandparent, spouse, child (including legally adopted and/or mutually-acknowledged child), grandchild (but NOT step-grandchild), great-grandchild, stepchild, civil union partner, domestic partner) are considered CLASS A beneficiaries and are exempt from the NJ Inheritance Tax.
 CLASS C includes a brother or sister of the decedent, spouse or surviving spouse of a child of the decedent, civil union partner or the surviving civil union partner of a child of the decedent).
 The first $25,000 is not taxed with tax rising from 11% to 16% depending on the amount inherited.
 CLASS E includes Qualified Charity, Religious Institution, Education/Medical Institution, Non-Profit, State of NJ or political subdivision.
 CLASS D is anyone (e.g. friend) not included in CLASS A, C, or E and is taxed at 15% for the first $700,000 and then 16% thereafter.
 (Note: There is no CLASS B Beneficiary Class as it was eliminated in 1963.)

 Question: What is the earliest I can start to collect Social Security?